tencherry10/til/life/sleep.md

 ## interesting facts

 - Brain doens't shut down during sleep.
   In fact it is just as active (if not more active) during sleep than when we are awake.
+- Sleep occurs in cycles of deep and shallow sleep (REM - Rapid Eye Movements).
+- Cycles are roughly 90 mins in duration.
+- In the first couple of cycles, we spend more time in the deep sleep (SWS - slow wave sleep).
+  And as the sleep progresses, the sleep cycles get shallower and shallower (REM period longer and longer).

 [source](https://www.youtube.com/watch?v=hOGAbL786hY)